jorisvandenbossche/course-python-data/notebooks/visualization_01_matplotlib.md

  <ul>
   <li>If you just want <b>quickly a good-looking plot</b>, use one of the available styles (<code>plt.style.use('...')</code>)</li>
-  <li>Otherwise, the object-oriented way of working makes it possible to change everything!</li>
+  <li>Still, the object-oriented setup makes it possible to change every detail!</li>
 </ul>
 </div>